-Team Abu Dhabi Star Extends Lead In World Title Race With Flawless Start-To-Finish Grand Prix Win
+Team Abu Dhabi star extends lead in world title race with flawless start-to-finish Grand Prix win

-SAN NAZZARO, Italy, 3rd September, 2023 (WAM) -- Team Abu Dhabi's Rashed Al Qemzi recorded an impressive victory in Grand Prix of Italy today to increase his lead in the 2023 UIM F2 World Championship.
+San Nazzaro, Italy: 3rd September 2023: Team Abu Dhabi’s Rashed Al Qemzi recorded an impressive victory in Grand Prix of Italy today to increase his lead in the 2023 UIM F2 World Championship.

 Chasing a fourth F2 world drivers’ title, the Emirati driver produced a flawless performance on the River Po circuit in San Nazzaro to record a comfortable success from Sweden’s Daniel Segenmark and maintain his 100% record this season.